22 Tips to Travel Like a Pro

 Take what you need not all that you have.
 If you’re lucky enough to have a safe in your accommodation, stow away your important documents and extra cash in it.
 Always carry some cash on hand whenever you leave your base.
 You typically want to carry your passport with you at all times in case of emergencies or if you get stopped by authorities.
 In China, security is one of its most valued pillars so there are often check stops on the highways where each member of the vehicle must present their government-issued ID.

 My all-time favourite passport holder is this gorgeous Adventure Awaits world map water colour cover from Serengetee!
 You can get yours for 20% with code LAURENSLIGHT.

 10. Acquaint yourself with the locals

 In most developing countries, the locals are eager to help you out in some way or another.
 Yes, they can sometimes be aggressive salespeople but more often than not, they want to make you the most welcome while making a buck to provide for their family.
-In Riviera Maya, Mexico, we met an incredibly kind and friendly taxi van driver Joel who was our transit driver to the resort from the airport.
+In Riviera Maya, Mexico, we met a formidably kind and friendly taxi van driver named Joel who was our transit driver to the resort from the airport.
 He made our group of nine so happy that we hired him to be our driver for the rest of the trip and he organized excursions for us for super cheap.
-He was incredibly responsive to our WhatsApp messages and he was one of the highlights of our entire trip.
+He was incredibly responsive to our WhatsApp messages and was one of the highlights of our entire trip.
 In Durban, South Africa with my parents, we met the kindest driver who picked us up from the airport.
-During the ride, he gave us his card and my mom realized she actually found his website online.
-We loved him so much that he drove us and picked us up from our early morning safari drive and even drove us across the Mozambique border to our hotel in Maputo!
+During the ride, he gave us his card and my mom realized she actually found his website online prior to the trip.
+We loved him so much that he drove us a number of times including taking us to our early morning safari and even driving us across the Mozambique border to our hotel in Maputo!

 11. Try public transit